Betta Living: History

-In 2013, Betta Living partnered with high street retailer Next.
+In 2013, Betta Living partnered with high street retailer Next plc.
 They sold fifty of their most popular kitchen designs through the brand, both online and in thirteen Next Home and Garden stores across the UK.

 In 2014, Dean House PLC reported a 61% increase in year-on-year sales between Boxing Day and the height of the January trading period.
 This came after year-end results for 2013 showed a 23% increase in turnover, taking Betta Living's sales to £39 million.
 In April 2014, Betta Living announced the launch of its second partnership, this time with Dobbies Garden Centres.

 On Friday 4 November 2016 Betta Living made an application to appoint an administrator.
 Anthony Collier and Benny Woolrych of FRP Advisory were appointed to handle the case.
 They completed the sale of Betta Living's order book, customer database and intellectual property for £3 and agreed a licence fee for plant and machinery of £12,000 plus VAT per month to We Fit Any Furniture, a company created by the former management of Betta Living and owned by Noel Dean.

-Charity work and campaigns
+Philanthropy

 Betta Living has held fundraising events for Macmillan Cancer Support since 2013.
 More than twenty of their stores take part in the annual Macmillan Coffee Morning.
 In June 2014, Betta Living raised £2,437 for Great Ormond Street Hospital whilst exhibiting at the Ideal Home Show.
 Later that year, Betta Living launched a campaign to raise awareness about Child Safety Week, publishing advisory articles and creating an interactive hazard awareness test for parents.